justarandomgeek/vscode-factoriomod-debug/README.md

 ```
 That means if there is a folder with the name `modname` it can now find the files.

 (This might get improved to support folders with version numbers at the end.
-Zips may currently not even be possible with the extension, however it _might_ get supoort at some point too.)
+Zips may currently not even be possible with the extension, however it _might_ get support at some point too.)

 ## Normalized require

-the module paths passed to `require` also get normilzed to follow `this.kind.of.pattern`, because it is the only pattern currently supported by the language server for it to locate files.
+the module paths passed to `require` also get normalized to follow `this.kind.of.pattern`, because it is the only pattern currently supported by the language server for it to locate files.

 For example
 ```lua